Gresild Lika

-Gresild Lika (born 2 November 1997) is an Albanian footballer who plays as a midfielder for FK Partizani in the Kategoria Superiore.
+Gresild Lika (born 2 November 1997) is an Albanian footballer who plays as a midfielder for Vora in the Kategoria e Parë.

 Career

 Luftëtari

 In the summer of 2019, Lika signed for Albanian Superliga club Luftëtari.
 He made his league debut for the club on 24 August 2019, playing the entirety of a 3–0 away defeat to KF Tirana.

 Partizani

 In the summer of 2021, Lika signed for the Albanian Superliga club FK Partizani.